 The Kalalau Trail leaves from Keʻe Beach and travels 11 miles along the Nāpali Coast.
 Many backpackers hike the trail to Kalalau Beach, where it is permitted to backcountry camp (with a permit).
 Competition for permits is tough, but if you can get one, navigating the ups and downs of the coastline provides breathtaking views, and camping on the beach at Kalalau Valley, under the tall, jagged peaks, is as good as it gets.

 Just two miles into the Kalalua Trail is Hanakāpī‘ai Beach and Falls.
-Accessible without a permit, it’s a popular choice for day hikers to experience part of the Nāpali Coast, as well as a waterfall.
+Accessible only with a permit (see the gohaena.com website for shuttle + entry pass reservations), it’s a popular choice for day hikers to experience part of the Nāpali Coast, as well as a waterfall.
 We highly recommend this portion of the hike.
-While it does have ups and downs and can be slippery, most moderately in-shape people can manage the two miles to Hanakāpī‘ai (going beyond that on the Kalalau Trail is recommended only for advanced hikers).
+While it does have ups and downs and can be slippery, most moderately in-shape people can manage the two miles to Hanakāpī‘ai (going beyond that on the Kalalau Trail is recommended only for advanced hikers, see the following video for some goosebumps).

 Be sure to bring water, snacks, and your camera.
 It is extremely dangerous to swim at Hanakāpī‘ai Beach, so please stay out of the water.
 Always keep back from cliff edges and hike with a partner.